mmistakes/mm-github-pages-starter/_posts/2019-10-20-multiplatform-parcelize.md

 }
 ```

 If you are working with an unsupported type that you can't personally modify the code for, you can supply an external `Parceler` implementation for it.

-For example, if we used the `java.util.UUID` class instead of a `Long` to create a unique identifier for our `User`…
+For example, if we used the `java.util.UUID` class instead of a `Long` to create a unique identifier for our `User`, we could write an external `Parceler` for `UUID` as follows:

 ```kotlin
 import java.util.UUID